javierdearcos/rest-builder-docs/REST Builder.md

 Each module should contain the usual module configuration files: bnd.bnd and build.gradle or pom.xml depending on the desired build mechanism.

-Last, the implementation module should include the REST configuration file and OpenAPI documents needed by the generation tool.
+Finally, the implementation module should include the REST configuration file and OpenAPI documents needed by the generation tool.

 The resulting folder structure should be similar to the following: